wultra/sike-java/docs/Readme.md

 - octet representation as defined in SIKE specification
 - byte array representation for a more optimal encoding

-The keys can be imported from their byte array representation.
+The private and public keys can be imported from either of these serialization formats.

 The port includes KAT test vectors for all supported SIKE variants.